 Ellis Armstrong is a chartered engineer with over 35 years of international oil and gas industry experience with BP in Argentina, Colombia, Venezuela, Trinidad, Alaska and the North Sea.
 He held senior strategy, commercial, technical and operational roles with BP and was also the Chief Financial Officer for the group's global exploration and production business.
-Dr. Armstrong is an independent director of Lloyds Register Group, a leading international risk assurance firm.
+Dr. Armstrong served as an independent director of Lloyds Register Group Limited, a leading international risk assurance firm, from 2013 to 2022, Lamprell plc, a Dubai-based engineering and construction company, from 2013 to 2018, and InterOil Corporation, a Canadian oil and gas exploration company, from 2014 to 2018.
 Dr. Armstrong has a BSc and PhD in Civil Engineering from Imperial College, and a Master's degree in Business Administration from Stanford Business School.